beartype/beartype/doc/src/api_vale.rst

 .. [#enum_type]
    You don't want to know the type of :class:`enum.Enum` members.
 Srsly.
 You don't.
 Okay... you do?
 Very well.
-It's :class:`enum.Enum`. :superscript:`mic drop`
+It's :class:`enum.Enum`. :sup:`mic drop`

 .. _vale:vale syntax: